 Skip to content

 Services are defined in the docker-compose.yml.
-This must be located in the current directory. <service...> can be replaced by one or more services.
-You can omit it completely, in which case the command is applied to all services.
+This must be located in the current directory. <Service...> can be replaced by one or more services.
+If no service is explicitly specified, then the command is applied to all services.

 Command Description